longtengz/longtengz.github.io/_posts/2014-01-15-setting-up-jekyll-with-github.markdown

 Because Jekyll is bundled as a ruby gem, you have to use `gem install jekyll`.
 Some of you might not be familiar with `gem`, it's a package manager for ruby.
 To use gem, go to [RubyGems][rubygems], download it from source.
 Unzip that zip file, `cd` into that unzipped directory, and

+{% highlight bash %}
 cd zipfile
 # or whatever compressed file you just uncompressed

 ruby setup.rb
+{% endhighlight %}

 Then you just installed RubyGems.
 And there is always an easy way to install it using *yum*, *apt-get*.

+{% highlight bash %}
 # if you are using apt-get on Ubuntu
 sudo apt-get install rubygems

 # if you are using yum like me on Fedora
 sudo yum install rubygems
+{% endhighlight %}

 That's the case if you already have ruby.
 But for me, I then have ruby v1.8.~ when I `ruby setup.rb`, it prompts with an error.
 After a little search on Google, I chose to reinstall *ruby* with its latest and stable version using [**rvm**][rvm].

 After successfully installing *rvm*, we can then install a new version of *ruby* and delete the older version of that.

+{% highlight bash %}
 rvm install 2.1.0
 rvm list
 rvm use 2.1.0 --default
+{% endhighlight %}

 If it occurs an error saying "RVM is not a function", then you probably are not using a login shell.
 Solutions found in [here][rvmNotAFunction]

 If you're under Bash shell, do the following:

+{% highlight bash %}
 /bin/bash --login
+{% endhighlight %}

 then change your ruby version again:

+{% highlight bash %}
 rvm use 2.1.0 --default

 rvm remove older-version-of-ruby
     # as listed in the `rvm list`
+{% endhighlight %}

 Then you are ready to install *RubyGems* with `ruby setup.rb`, and then *Jekyll* with `gem install jekyll`.

 After you've installed Jekyll, you're only one step away from your mini site.

+{% highlight bash %}
 jekyll new your-site-name
 cd your-site-name
 jekyll serve
+{% endhighlight %}

 Then hit [localhost:4000](localhost:4000) in your browser, there you go, you've built your site!
 A whole lot more you can do with Jekyll, I'm not gonna cover everything here so go to [Jekyll][jekyll] and learn for yourself.